campuscodi/wp-softpedia-updates/readme.txt

 3. One feed per widget
 4. Over 20 RSS feeds supported
 5. Ability to customize the widget title
-6. Stlye agnostic.
+6. Style agnostic.
 No default style.
 Works with any theme.
 Can be custom styled via extra CSS.

 #About Softpedia:
 [Softpedia](http://softpedia.com) is a library of over 500,000 free and free-to-try software programs for Windows, Unix/Linux, Mac, Mobile Phones, Games and Drivers and an up-to-date news and reviews section focused on IT subjects.